 For advice when the surgery is closed please click here

-Please can we ask that all patients visiting the surgery wear a face covering – Please see the link below for futher information.
+We ask that all patients visiting the surgery wear a face covering.

 Do not come into the surgery to request a repeat prescription.
 Put your request in the box in the foyer, or request on-line.
 Your prescription will be sent to the pharmacy of your choice - you should not come to the practice to collect it.
 Please see the link below for advice on our Electronic Prescription Service.